Event Concealment and Concealability Enforcement in Discrete Event Systems Under Partial Observation: Verification of -enforceability

-A state $(x_v,x_D)\in X_E$ is said to be $E$-forbidden if there is no subsequent state that can be reached for some $t$ generated by the system, i.e., for some $t\in E_o(x_v)$, there is no defensive action that can be taken in response to system execution $t$.
-Note that when the same defensive action evolves from some originating $E$-verifier state to multiple destination states (on account of the nondeterminacy of the $E$-verifier), if one of the multiple destination states is $E$-forbidden, then only that state needs to be avoided.
-Assume that for a given state $(x_v,x_D)\in X_E$ and an event $t\in E_o(x_v)$, there is a defensive action $t/o\in D(t)$ such that $f_E((x_v,x_D),t/o)=\lbrace (x_{v_1},x_{D_1}), (x_{v_2},x_{D_2})\rbrace$, where state $(x_{v_1},x_{D_1})$ is $E$-forbidden.
-In this case, the removal of state $(x_{v_1},x_{D_1})$ will not make state $(x_v,x_D)$ $E$-forbidden: since state $(x_{v_2},x_{D_2})$ is retained, it can be reached from state $(x_v,x_D)$ via the defensive action $t/o$.
-In order to ensure that the $E$-verifier captures only feasible defensive actions following system activity, a formal procedure for constructing the reduced $E$-verifier by removing $E$-forbidden states, denoted by $RV_E$, is presented in Algorithm 2 below.
-A sufficient condition for $C$-enoforceability is obtained subsequently.
+Note that the $E$-verifier may generate some problematic states, i.e., for state $(x_v,x_D)\in X_E$, there may not exist a subsequent state that can be reached for some $t\in E_o$ that is defined at state $x_v$.
+In other words, there is no defensive action that can be taken in response to system execution $t$ for some $t\in E_o$.
+Moreover, the removal of such states may\footnote{For instance, consider a state $(x_v,x_D)\in X_E$ and an event $t\in E_o$ for which there are two defensive actions $t/o_1$ and $t/o_2$ such that $f_E((x_v,x_D),t/o_1)=\lbrace (x_{v_1},x_{D_1})\rbrace$ and $f_E((x_v,x_D),t/o_2)=\lbrace (x_{v_2},x_{D_2})\rbrace$.
+If state $(x_{v_1},x_{D_1})$ is problematic, its removal will not make state $(x_v,x_D)$ problematic.} generate new problematic states.
+Note that when the same defensive action evolves from some originating $E$-verifier state to multiple destination states (on account of the nondeterminacy of the $E$-verifier), if one of the multiple destination states is problematic, then only that state needs to be avoided.\footnote{Assume that for a given state $(x_v,x_D)\in X_E$ and an event $t\in E_o$, there is a defensive action $t/o\in D(t)$ such that $f_E((x_v,x_D),t/o)=\lbrace (x_{v_1},x_{D_1}), (x_{v_2},x_{D_2})\rbrace$, where state $(x_{v_1},x_{D_1})$ is problematic.
+In this case, the removal of state $(x_{v_1},x_{D_1})$ will not make state $(x_v,x_D)$ problematic: since state $(x_{v_2},x_{D_2})$ is retained, it can be reached from state $(x_v,x_D)$ via the defensive action $t/o$.} In order to ensure that the $E$-verifier captures only feasible defensive actions following system activity, a formal procedure for constructing the reduced $E$-verifier, denoted by $RV_E$, by removing problematic states in an iterative way, is presented in Algorithm 2 below.

-Next we briefly explain how Algorithm 2 works.
-Given an $E$-verifier, the states are marked as $E$-forbidden if they have no subsequent states for some event $t$ that is defined in the verifier, as shown in Lines 3--5.
-Nevertheless, once certain states are pruned away, new forbidden states may be created.
-Then, the reduced $E$-verifier $RV_E$ is constructed by pruning away all $E$-forbidden states in an iterative manner until no more such states are generated.